varshchik/nsai-v2/README.md

 NSAI v2 builds a graph of immediate word co-occurrences from text and tracks which sentence each edge came from.
 When asked whether two words are connected, the system finds paths through the graph and classifies them: **assertion** — all edges of a path live in a common context (the connection is stated directly in some sentence), **reasoning** — edges cross sentence boundaries (a chain assembled from independent sources).
 No dependency parsing, no POS tags, no lemmatization.
 Any language, any sequence of symbols.

+> **Explainability is structural, not post-hoc.** Every answer points to specific corpus sentences from which it was derived.
+There is no internal state hiding the logic — the graph and the answer are made of the same observations.
+This is a different kind of explainability than attention visualization or asking a black-box model to narrate its reasoning after the fact.

 ## What this is

 - Discrete observation storage from text — no compression into weights, no training.
-- Built-in explainability: any answer can point to the specific corpus sentences it came from.
 - Single-author research project continuing v0.1, rewritten from scratch after reformulating the task.

 ## What this is not